Flu vaccination programme to be expanded

-The vaccination programme officially begins on 1 October 2021 but it is expected that GP’s will commence vaccinations later this month once they have received their initial orders.
+The vaccination programme officially begins on October 1, 2021 however it is expected that GP’s will commence vaccinations later this month once they have received their initial orders.

 Health Minister Robin Swann said: “Last year saw the roll out of the largest HSC influenza vaccination programme ever, which led to the best vaccine uptake rates ever achieved.
 I would like to extend our thanks to all those involved for their hard work during very challenging times.